Spelthorne (UK Parliament constituency)

-Spelthorne is a constituency in Surrey represented in the House of Commons of the UK Parliament since 2010 by Kwasi Kwarteng, a Conservative, who served as Chancellor of the Exchequer for 38 days in September and October 2022.
+Spelthorne is a constituency in Surrey, represented in the House of Commons of the UK Parliament since 2024 by Lincoln Jopp, a Conservative.
+Its previous MP Kwasi Kwarteng did not stand for re-election in the 2024 general election.

 Boundaries

 1918–1945: The Urban Districts of Feltham, Hampton, Hampton Wick, Staines, Sunbury-on-Thames, and Teddington, and the Rural District of Staines.

 1945–1950: The Urban Districts of Feltham, Staines, Sunbury-on-Thames, and Yiewsley and West Drayton.

 1950–1955: The Urban Districts of Feltham, Staines, and Sunbury-on-Thames.

 1955–1983: The Urban Districts of Staines and Sunbury-on-Thames.